 I had a group of accounts still open that I have shut down in the past little while.
 I viewed them as a security risk as well.
-If someone could get access to them, they could attempt to work from that account’s “good will” and set up credit vehicles (in my name), and then I would be in trouble.
+If someone could access them, they could attempt to work from that account’s “goodwill” and set up credit vehicles (in my name), and then I would be in trouble.

 Shut down those old unused accounts before the end of the year.

 Personal Finance Advent Calendar

 - Day 4: Whatâ€™s in your Safety Deposit Box?